ASK

 • Kids Helpline (available anytime for kids and young people up to 25 years), phone 1800 55 1800.

-Sometimes you might feel unsafe in your own home or in your relationships.
-Having a partner or another family member criticise or bully you, threaten or hurt you, can be very frightening.
+Having a parent, partner, or family member criticise or bully you, threaten or hurt you, can be very frightening.

-Feeling safe isn’t just about your physical safety, it’s also about being able to make choices without fear.
+Feeling safe isn’t just about physical safety, it’s also about being able to make choices without fear.

 Your partner or family member might try to control parts of your life, like how you spend time or money, how you look or talk, who you see, what you believe, and even what your kids do and who they talk to.
 This is not ok.